Michil783/heli_telem_display/README.md

 	v1.05 - 2022-08-18 - Initial release
-	v1.06 - 2022-08-19 - removed Cell valotage as logging telemetry due to calculated value and not a real value
+	v1.06 - 2022-08-19 - removed Cell valotage as logging telemetry due to calculated value and not a real value v2.00 - 2022-08-25 - split into more apps to keep it small v2.01 - 2022-08-26 - removed low voltage chirp and introduced count down timer v2.02 - 2022-08-28 - pLoad/pSave optimizations
+	v2.03 - 2022-08-29 - moved functions from Screen to HeliTelm
+	v2.04 - 2022-08-30 - moved a function back to Screen due to higher memory usage in HeliTelm v2.05 - 2022-09-03 - fault corrections
+	v2.06 - 2022-09-06 - get back some PlayVoiceAlarms from Screen and move it to new function PlayTimerAlarms v2.07 - 2022-09-07 - use TimerV.jsn file for countdown alert
+	v2.08 - 2022-10-02 - small optimizations and reintegration of screen.lua (introduced v2.0)

-Instructions: download the file HeliTelm.lua as well as the folder Lang and copy it to the /Apps folder on your Jeti transmitter.
+Instructions: download the file HeliTelm.lua as well as the folder Lang and HeliTelm and copy it to the /Apps folder on your Jeti transmitter.
 Then install via "User Applications" submenu.

 There is a branch (splitApp) were the app is split up into three parts (HeliTelm, Screen and Form app).
 Goal is to balance memory usage to achieve DS-16 compatibility.